sanamgill/CRWR1100/_posts/2017-08-08-activity-week-eight.md

 Switch partners if you like (in this case, both partners must have secret objects to use).
 But in any event, make sure that at least one of the partners completes this exercise with at least three objects.

-When you are ready, make some notes about this experience and consider how you might integrate the object into your composition for the class.
-Add your narrative to your notes on GitHub.
+When you are ready, make some notes and reflections about this experience and add them to your notes document on GitHub.
 Commit the changes.